What are Webhooks?

 Events You Can Subscribe To

-Additional event types may be added over time.
-Your webhook endpoint should handle unknown event types gracefully — log them and return
+We may add new event types over time.
+Handle unknown event types gracefully: log them and return

 200 OK without taking action.
-This way, new events we add will never cause your endpoint to error.Setting Up a Webhook
+This way, new events we add won’t cause your endpoint to error.Setting Up a Webhook

 Build an HTTPS endpoint on your server